0xN3utr0n/Yaef/README.md

 # Yaef - Yet Another ELF-Injector
-Inject an ELF x86_64 shared object into a remote process, and let it run as an a independent thread.
-If specified, use a fake name to deceive /proc/maps.
+Yaef injects an ELF x86_64 shared object into a remote process, and makes it run as an independent thread.
+If specified, it can be used a fake name, thus deceiving /proc/maps.

-All in all, it's a pretty sthealthy & complete solution compared to other ones.
+Overall, It's a pretty stealthy and complete solution to gain persistence in a already compromised system.

 ### How does it work
  1. Attach & stop all running threads ([Ptrace](https://www.kernel.org/doc/Documentation/security/Yama.txt))
  2. Create a memory file based on the binary ([memfd_create](http://man7.org/linux/man-pages/man2/memfd_create.2.html))
- 3. Hijack remote **__libc_dlopen_mode()** function and load the memfd file
+ 3. Hijack remote **__libc_dlopen_mode()** function and load the memfd file.
- 4. Hijack remote **pthread_create()** function and call specified function
+ 4. Hijack remote **pthread_create()** function and call our malicious one.

 ## Installing
 ```